 - If you are able to get your hands on some Soapnuts, put a few in the cutlery section for every wash.
 Works out at about 5c per wash!
 Soapnuts are actually berries that develop a ‘sud’.
 You can usually buy them at health food stores.

-- Keep an eye out on specials from places such as Ozsale that often sell the good brand of dishwasher tablets in bulk for a heavily discounted price.
+- Keep an eye out on specials from places such as Catch or Ozsale that often sell the good brand of dishwasher tablets in bulk for a heavily discounted price.

 Save Money on Fabric Softener:

 - Don’t buy it!
 1/2 cup of white vinegar per wash works just as well and will only cost a few cents.
 If you love the smell of fabric softener, add a few drops of essential oils to your wash for that fresh smell.

 - Buy your fruit at the local market.
 Even if you end up paying as much as you do at the supermarket, at least you know it will be fresh and hasn’t been sitting in a fridge for months.
 Even better, shop at the end of the day and offer a price for the entire box!